Home Problem Features Architecture Hardware Software Testing Budget Team Gallery Download GitHub

 Nurses input the initial bag volume via the device keypad.
 The system continuously calculates the remaining volume and time until empty based on the exact number of drops detected by the dual IR sensors.

-Nurses and ward managers can monitor all patients in real time through a clean mobile app or web dashboard, from anywhere in the hospital.
+Nurses and ward managers can monitor all patients in real time through a clean mobile app or desktop dashboard, from anywhere in the hospital.

 Historical Data & Analytics